 Fatigue, pruritus, and lethargy.

-54. Coadministration of what anti-leukotriene agent along with aspirin may result in complications?
+54. Coadministration of what anti-leukotriene agent with aspirin may cause complications?

-55. What medication is the drug of choice for the treatment of aspirin-induced asthma?
+55. What medication is the drug of choice for treating aspirin-induced asthma?

 Montelukast (Singulair)